All Episodes

 I mean, that's what he's been saying.

-Uh do you think it's wise for Romney to consider doing that speech?
+Do you think it's wise for Romney to consider doing that speech?

-Do you think he is considering it, or do you think he says, that's something I'll do down the road?
+Or do you think he says that's something I'll do down the road?

-I don't I don't know uh I don't know what he's going to do.
+I don't know what he's going to do.

-His uh you know his his circumstance right now, the reason this is happening to him in part is because he's leading everywhere in a lot of places in these early primaries, New Hampshire, uh and and I when I think he probably maybe in a little bit of a protect the lead mode uh by not amplifying this stuff beyond uh what it already is.
+His circumstance right now, the reason this is happening to him in part is because he's leading everywhere in a lot of places in these early primaries, New Hampshire.

-We've got some interesting sort of undercurrents going on with Huckabee uh and also Barack Obama giving Hillary a run for her money in Iowa as well.
+We've got some interesting sort of undercurrents going on with Huckabee and also Barack Obama giving Hillary a run for her money in Iowa as well.

-Do you see any scenario where there's a surprising shake up that happens in the beginning of January in Iowa?
+Do you see any scenario where there's a surprising shake-up that happens in the beginning of January in Iowa?

 She can afford to lose Iowa and move on.

-Uh if on the Republican side, and even though it's unlikely, you mentioned Huckabee, it's very perceptive because he is starting to make a move.
+If on the Republican side, and even though it's unlikely, you mentioned Huckabee, it's very perceptive because he is starting to make a move.

-Now something comes in to upset the conventional wisdom.
+Now, something comes in to upset the conventional wisdom.

 They hate boredom.